Cost of Living in Pennsylvania

 On this page:

-It’s not called the Keystone State for nothing: In the world of U.S. history, Pennsylvania is one of the most important states in the country.
-The Declaration of Independence, the U.S. Constitution, and the Gettysburg Address were all written here.
+It’s not called the Keystone State for nothing: In the realm of U.S. history, Pennsylvania is one of the most important states in the country.
+The Declaration of Independence and the U.S. Constitution were written here.
 Philadelphia was once the nation’s capital.

 What’s the Average Cost of Living in Pennsylvania?